Cameron Foundation Grant Program

 - Behavioral Health: The Foundation supports improved access to community-based behavioral health services for children, youth and adults.
 Service models that demonstrate integration of primary health care and behavioral health services and promote community collaboration among providers are Foundation priorities in this program area.

-- Prevention Services/Health Education: The Foundation supports the integration of primary health care and health education with an emphasis on best practices in the field.
+- Prevention Services/Health Education: Health outcomes in communities tend to vary with the level of education of the population.
+The Foundation supports the integration of primary health care and health education with an emphasis on best practices in the field.
 Health education programs should demonstrate the ability to evaluate and measure indicators that demonstrate behavior change and improvement in health status outcomes.

 The Foundation supports programs that provide basic human needs and promote the development of life skills in children, youth and adults in an effort to improve the quality of life for individuals and families in the service area.
 Our grantmaking strategy supports the following priorities: